Utodev/DAAD-Ready/TOOLS/C64Debugger/README.txt

 * Code labels (symbols)

-You can load a symbols file wit code lables via -symbols <file> command line option.
+You can load a symbols file with code lables via -symbols <file> command line option.
 Also, if near loaded PRG a file with "labels" file extension is found then it is loaded automatically.
 Two file formats are accepted, a standard Vice code labels format and 64Tass compatible file format.